leoneed19/GSTLaba1/README.md

 # GSTLaba1
-generate.c - file to generate matrix N*M
+generator.c - file to generate matrix X mb

+TO COMPILE generator.c you should use in terminal:

+cc generator.c -lm -o gen

+TO RUN it use in terminal:

+./gen

 main.c - program that make result vector from matrix.
-Every element in vector = AVG of all elements in each row.
+Every element in vector includes AVG of all elements in each row.

-Example of IN file
+Example of "input.txt" file

         3 2 4